 5. Quitting Smoking Helps Your Friends & Family

-Kids exposed to secondhand smoke are more likely to develop lower respiratory tract infections, middle-ear problems, or asthma.
+Kids exposed to secondhand smoke are more likely to develop lower respiratory tract infections, middle-ear problems, asthma, or other smoking-related diseases.
 In 2009, total health care costs related to secondhand smoke in California alone were over $241 million, according to Tobacco Control.

 When you quit smoking, you protect and improve the health of the people you care most about.
 You also help them save money by reducing their risk of developing preventable conditions.